Royal Netherlands Steamship Company (KNSM) History and Ephemera

 Royal Netherlands Steamship Co. / Koninklijke Nederlandsche Stoomboot Maatschappij, Amsterdam (KNSM )

-This long-established Dutch shipping company was one of the really great Caribbean, Central American and South American traders with a vast fleet.
+This long-established Dutch shipping company had a vast fleet.
+It was among the more significant Caribbean, Central American, and South American traders.
 Koninklijke Nederlandsche Stoomboot Maats (KNSM) was founded on 1st October 1856 by a group of Dutch entrepreneurs.
-KNSM provided cargo and passenger services from Northern Europe to the West Indies, Central, and South America.
+KNSM provided cargo and passenger services from Northern Europe to the West Indies and Central and South America.

 Royal Netherlands KNSM Ephemera